Post-Operative Care At Dublin Physical & Chiropractic

 Post-operative pain is caused by inflammation.
 Your body has just got through a lot of change in a very quick period of time, it is very normal to feel pain and fatigue as your body recoveries and adapts.

-Post-operative physiotherapy is important because it gives your body the best chance at an optimal recovery, without complications, like pain or restrictions that last longer than they should.
+Post-operative physical therapy is important because it gives your body the best chance at an optimal recovery, without complications, like pain or restrictions that last longer than they should.

-Physiotherapy reduces post-operative pain and swelling, breaks up the tough, fibrous scar tissue, increases range of motion and freedom of movement, promotes strong, organized, and functional tissue (like ligaments, tendons, and muscles), strengthens damaged or torn muscles and promotes new and optimal movement patterns.
-Physiotherapy works to reduce your symptoms right after surgery and improve your function long after your surgery.
+Physical therapy reduces post-operative pain and swelling, breaks up the tough, fibrous scar tissue, increases range of motion and freedom of movement, promotes strong, organized, and functional tissue (like ligaments, tendons, and muscles), strengthens damaged or torn muscles and promotes new and optimal movement patterns.
+Physical therapy works to reduce your symptoms right after surgery and improve your function long after your surgery.

 After post-operative surgery, it is very common to have pain and restrictions in range of motion.
-Your physiotherapist at Dublin Physio & Chiropractic will help you get your body moving again with a combination of joint mobilizations and massage therapy and a graded and gradual exercise program that is tailored specifically for your post-surgery recovery.
+Your physical therapist at Dublin Physical & Chiropractic will help you get your body moving again with a combination of joint mobilizations and massage therapy and a graded and gradual exercise program that is tailored specifically for your post-surgery recovery.